 Does the Martinique eSIM also work in Guadeloupe?

 It depends on the plan.
-Many Martinique eSIMs cover only the island, but there are regional French Caribbean plans that include Guadeloupe and other islands.
-Check the coverage details before buying if you plan to move between several Antilles islands on the same trip.
+Many Martinique eSIMs only cover the island, but there are regional French Caribbean plans that include Guadeloupe and other islands.
+Check the coverage details before purchasing if you plan to travel between several Antilles islands on the same trip.

 Can I still use WhatsApp with my usual number?